 One of the biggest advantages of any reputable culinary school is access to a faculty of seasoned chefs and industry experts who are willing to vouch for the talented students.
 This is precisely what the Auguste Escoffier School of Culinary Arts career services department was designed for.
 We collaborate with food-service industry players to set up recruiting events for students and put our alumni in contact with potential employers while they’re still in our program.
 We also have professional partnerships with the likes of Disney, Omni and Sodexo.

 Long after students leave any of our programs, they will continue to have assistance from our Career Services – it’s just one of many perks of being a culinary student at the Auguste Escoffier Culinary Arts School.
-Lifetime job-placement assistance gives all of our alumni access to resources such as industry referrals, networking opportunities, job listings, resume-writing assistance and job interview preparation.
+Job-placement assistance gives all of our alumni access to resources such as industry referrals, networking opportunities, job listings, resume-writing assistance and job interview preparation.

 Once a student at our culinary school, always a student.